 What will the crematorium look like?

 Planning permission has been granted for a single-storey, state-of-the-art crematorium with two chapels surrounded by beautifully landscaped gardens of remembrance.
+You can view artists' impressions of the building, and a site plan.

 When will the construction work start and finish?